 If the trap is disposable, replace it when it becomes clogged.

-Clean or replace the lint collector for the washing machine every three months for more efficient operation, better drainage, and reduced lint deposits on clothes.
+Clean or replace the washing machine filter every three months for more efficient operation, better drainage and reduced lint deposits on clothes.

 Make Your Own Reusable Lint Trap for the Washer Hose

 Many homeowners complain about the ineffectiveness and short life of disposable washing machine lint traps that attach to the drainage hose.
 If this is the style of lint trap your washing machine uses, you don’t have to stick with store-bought solutions.
 With this quick hack, you’ll have a reusable lint trap for the washer hose you can use again and again.
 Here’s what to do:

 Cut the foot off of a nylon stocking about 4 to 5 inches from the toe.

 Slide a 2” hose clamp over the nylon and secure it to the discharge hose.